 The MOVE Congress is one of the few conferences in the world that focuses solely on recreational sport and physical activity.
-It brings + 500 stakeholders in grassroots sport together to discuss key topics in the sport and physical activity sector.
+In 2019 it will bring 500 stakeholders from physical activity, sport, health, education, urban planning and science together to discuss issues and future trends that link their sectors together.
+Don’t miss your chance to join the conversation.

 A lot of people at the Congress are very interested in the This Girl Can campaign.
 It’s been such an experience.
 I’m so grateful and thankful for you having me here and I think it’s one of the best things I could have attended for my career.